sol-x/data-eng-test/README.md

   | time_spent  | Total time spent at location in minutes               |
   | visit_count | Count of how many times the user was at that location |

-- You can use a SQLite database if you do not want to set up a proper SQL database for this test.
+- You can use a SQLite database if you do not want to set up a proper SQL database for this test but do write the code such that it would be trivial if a switch to a proper SQL database is required.

-- Please write this code as though it will be deployed to a production environment.
+- Please write this code as though it will be ***deployed to a production*** environment.

 ## Submitting your solution

 Please archive the entire test directory and email your solution back to us.
-Please do not fork the project on git or submit a pull request with your solution as we would prefer it to remain private.
+Please ***do not fork*** the project on git or submit a pull request with your solution as we would prefer it to remain private.

 ```shell
 $ git archive -o <candidate-name>-submission.zip HEAD